top of page

 • For example:

-What would be the point of stories of a talking donkey, a big fish transport, and a woman who turns into a pillar of salt if they were not biblical and true?
+What would be the purpose of including stories about a talking donkey, a large fish transporting someone, and a woman turning into a pillar of salt if they were not true and part of the Bible?

 Where would there be any gain?